 |Elixir Nanoweb||$9||Strings: .009/.046||What do we ask for from our strings?
 To be comfortable and pleasant to touch of course!
 Elixir strings perfectly fulfill this role and have a longer, brilliant sound.
 They slide well, especially after applying Fast Fret (string cleaner/lubricant).|

-I am a Professional / I do not want to Change my Strings too often
+I'm a Professional (or I don't want to Change my Strings Too Often)

 I have a classical guitar